Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Tip#2 Know What To Stock Up On

 As a teacher, I am happy to spend time on my classroom supplies each year.
-For me, it’s one of the most exciting tasks a teacher has.
+For me, it’s very exciting.
 As I check my shelves and desk organizers, I made a simple realization that learning is indeed going on in my classroom because my stocks of supplies are almost done.

 Every year, I would spend the most out of my pocket and it’s worth it.
 But before I comfortably go to the store, I should know what to stock up on for the next school year.
 The fall should not let me fall prey to inadequacies and incompleteness.
 Hence, I need to store classroom supplies in advance.